-The default color in the Labrador is black, and this is caused by a pair of genes called the BB genes.
+The default color in the Labrador is black.
+This is caused by a pair of genes called the BB genes.
 So, a black Labrador could have, for example, the Bb gene.
-Little b is responsible for the genetic code necessary to make a brown coat instead of a black one, but because big B is dominant and switches off little b, on this occasion he will be black.
-The little b only shows his powers when the bb gene appears, and when this happens, you get a chocolate colored Labrador.
+Little b is responsible for the genetic code necessary to make a brown coat instead of a black one.
+But because big B is dominant and switches off little b, on this occasion he will be black.
+The little b only shows his powers when the bb gene appears.
+When this happens, you get a chocolate-colored Labrador.

-To get a yellow Labrador you need the genes that switch off the black and brown coat, and these are known as the e genes.
-They come in EE, Ee, and ee, and it’s this last ee pair that come together and pack quite the punch, enough to completely block both the big B and little b genes, and this is what gives us the yellow Labrador.
+To get a yellow Labrador you need the genes that switch off the black and brown coat.
+These are known as the e genes.
+They come in EE, Ee, and ee.
+It’s this last ee pair that come together and pack quite the punch, enough to completely block both the big B and little b genes.
+This is what gives us the yellow Labrador.

 In the EE or Ee format you still have a black or brown Labrador.
-A fox red Labrador is simply a variation of yellow, and the shading of yellow needed to produce the red coloring is controlled by a pigment called pheomelanin which is controlled by another two different sets of genes, A and C.
+A fox red Labrador is simply a variation of yellow.
+The shading of yellow needed to produce the red coloring is controlled by a pigment called pheomelanin which is controlled by another two different sets of genes, A and C.

 The Fox Red Labrador is a rare color, and he is undoubtedly hard to come by.
 His distinctive color coat is the only real difference between him and any other colored Labrador.
-He is described as being a deeper, or darker shade, of the yellow Labrador, just as the white Labrador is described as being a lighter shade of yellow.
+He is described as being a deeper, or darker shade, of the yellow Labrador.
+This is just as common as the white Labrador being described as being a lighter shade of yellow.
 His color is labeled Fox Red, because it is exactly that, the color of the red Fox.
 Other breeds of retrievers have similar coloring (like the golden retriever) meaning that both retriever breeds can have a red color to their coat.

-On occasion they will have slightly deeper pink features around the muzzle, either in the pigment of the skin or in his nose color, but sometimes he also shares the same black features as his brothers.
-They are also more likely to have a white spot on their underbelly compared to other color Labradors, but it is thought that this is only because these patches are more visible on their darker skin compared to their yellow brothers.
+On occasion, they will have slightly deeper pink features around the muzzle.
+This will appear either in the pigment of the skin or in his nose color, but sometimes he also shares the same black features as his brothers.
+They are also more likely to have a white spot on their underbelly compared to other Labrador colors.
+It is thought that this is only because these patches are more visible on their darker skin compared to their yellow brothers.

 Just as any other color Labrador, the male Red Fox Lab will measure 22.5 – 24.5 inches from paw to shoulder and will weigh 65 to 80 pounds.
 Of course, the female will measure slightly shorter, at 21.5 – 23.5 inches, and she will weigh 55 to 70 pounds.
-They are stocky dogs, with a thick powerful neck and a thick otter like tail, but they are also cute in their facial expression, with large round eyes that are full of mischievousness.
+They are stocky dogs, with a thick powerful neck and a thick otter-like tail.
+They are also cute in their facial expression, with large round eyes that are full of mischievousness.

 Generally, as he is not favored in the ring, he is simply not bred for the ring.
-It is said that the shooting world kept the Fox Red alive, whilst the conformation world tried to breed him out.
-For this reason, it would be even rarer to find an English Fox Red Labrador bred for confirmation purposes, compared to the American Fox Red Labradors, who are generally bred for hunting.
-To understand more about the two types of Labradors, read about the difference between English vs. American Labradors.
+It is said that the shooting world kept the Fox Red alive, while the conformation world tried to breed him out.
+For this reason, it would be even rarer to find an English Fox Red Labrador bred for confirmation purposes.
+It’s more common for American Fox Red Labradors, who are generally bred for hunting.
+To understand more about the two types of Labradors, you can read about the differences between English vs. American Labradors.

-If you like the color of the Fox Red coat, but you aren’t too keen on the Labrador himself, then it might be interesting to know that he can often be mistaken for a Vizsla; he has the same facial expression and large ears, with the same color coat, but he is much more athletic in appearance.
-He’s often times also mistaken for a Lab & Rhodesian Ridgeback mix.
-Those who believe that the Fox Red Labrador is not a purebred Labrador, claim that he is the result of breeding a Labrador with a Vizsla, causing much controversy in the Labrador community, however, as of yet there is no evidence for such a claim.
+If you like the color of the Fox Red coat, but you aren’t too keen on the Labrador himself, then it might be interesting to know that he can often be mistaken for a Vizsla.
+He has the same facial expression and large ears, with the same color coat, but he is much more athletic in appearance.
+He’s oftentimes also mistaken for a Lab & Rhodesian Ridgeback mix.
+Those who believe that the Fox Red Labrador is not a purebred Labrador, claim that he is the result of breeding a Labrador with a Vizsla.
+This causes controversy in the Labrador community, however, as of yet, there is no evidence for such a claim.

 The Red Fox Lab is similar in temperament to that of any colored Labrador; ‘friendly, active and outgoing’ is the AKC’s description of one of the best canine companions.
 He is an energetic bundle of fun, and he will certainly keep you on your toes!
 He will shower you and the whole family with affection.